Click Here for AUCTION LOGIN

 No.

-Can I specify a minimum price for my certificates?
+Can I specify a reserve price for my certificates?

-Yes, if you wish, you may agree with us a minimum price for the certificates you place in our auction.
+Yes, if you wish, you may agree with us a reserve price for the certificates you place in our auction, and you can lower this reserve price during the auction.

 How many certificates are in a lot?